 How to get your homeschooling child into college.
 I wrote this blog post when the son pictured above started college.
 Now he has graduated and is off to a new job in Texas as an engineer. #homeschoolingworks, #lemiworks

 A year of living books to read as a DIY American History curriculum.
+If you teach LEMI’s Key of Liberty class, or have scholar phase kids taking it, these books can help make it more interesting.

 My list of things to stop, things to keep, and things to start with homeschooling.
 It still applies to me for this new season.